The five Research4Life content collections

-Launched in 2006, OARE (Online Access to Research in the Environment) is managed by the United Nations Environment Programme (UNEP) in partnership with Yale University and a group of international publishers.
+Launched in 2006, OARE (Online Access to Research in the Environment) is managed by the United Nations Environment Programme (UNEP) in partnership with Yale University and partners in the publishing industry.

-Launched in 2009, ARDI (Access to Research for Development and Innovation) is coordinated by the World Intellectual Property Organization together with its partners in the publishing industry.
+Launched in 2009, ARDI (Access to Research for Development and Innovation) is managed by the World Intellectual Property Organization (WIPO) together with its partners in the publishing industry.

 ARDI offers access to scholarly literature from diverse fields of science and technology.

-The program promotes the integration of developing and least developed countries into the global knowledge economy, reinforcing the knowledge infrastructure and supporting researchers in creating and developing new solutions to technical challenges faced on a local and global level.
+It promotes the integration of developing and least developed countries into the global knowledge economy, reinforcing the knowledge infrastructure and supporting researchers in creating and developing new solutions to technical challenges on a local and global level.